-Closed comedones are pimples in their earliest stage, small skin colored or white bumps on the skin’s surface that mostly refuse to be popped.
-Are closed comedones getting under your skin?
+Closed comedones are pimples in their earliest stage, small skin-colored or white bumps on the skin’s surface that refuse to be popped.
+They have a way of getting under your skin literally and metaphorically.
 Keep reading to learn more about these small bumps and how to treat them.

 What Are Closed Comedones?

-Your skin’s pores are like tiny tunnels that house hair follicles and sebaceous glands, which produce sebum, a natural oil to keep our skin moisturized.
+Your skin’s pores house hair follicles and sebaceous glands, which produce sebum, a natural oil to keep our skin moisturized.

 @drsimi_a